BuildwithAI-Binary/NLP/README.md

   After merging Twitter,Reddit data we trained our model to predict person's mental health condition into 4 category NOT_SUICIDAL,Early sign,Mid risk,High risk category

-  First we trained classification model on NB,LR.LR did great job compare to NBin classifying.After that we tried training on LSTM as well.
+  First we trained classification model on NB,LR.LR did great job compare to NB in classifying.After that we tried training on LSTM as well.

 ## Chatbot